Pradeep-Chandra-G/InstaChatv2/README.md

 ## License

-This project is is free to use.
+This project is free to use.

+## Deployment

+This project is deployed on Render.
+Access the deployment - [InstaChatv2](https://instachat-1094.onrender.com/)